neondatabase/website/content/docs/guides/prisma.md

 To configure a shadow database:

-1. Create a second Neon project and make sure to copy the connection string.
-Refer to [Create a Neon project](#create-a-neon-project) for instructions.
+1. Create a branch in your Neon project and make sure to copy the connection string.
+Refer to [Create a branch](../../manage/branches/#create-a-branch) for instructions.

 1. Add the `shadowDatabaseUrl` setting to your `prisma/schema.prisma` file to identify the shadow database URL: